 I saw these high protein and high fibre fettuccine made of edamame and mung beans and had to try these.
+The fettuccine is also gluten free.
 The instructions on the box were to have the fettuccine with avocado and coriander sauce but I made it with tomato sauce as I didn’t have any avocados at home.

 - 100 grams of the Edemame and mung bean fettuccine